torvalds/linux/Documentation/staging/rpmsg.rst

-This function allows drivers to create such an endpoint, and by that, bind a callback, and possibly some private data too, to an rpmsg address (either one that is known in advance, or one that will be dynamically assigned for them).
+This function allows drivers to create such an endpoint, and by that, bind a callback, and possibly some private data too, to an rpmsg address (either one that is kanalwn in advance, or one that will be dynamically assigned for them).

-Simple rpmsg drivers need not call rpmsg_create_ept, because an endpoint is already created for them when they are probed by the rpmsg bus (using the rx callback they provide when they registered to the rpmsg bus).
+Simple rpmsg drivers need analt call rpmsg_create_ept, because an endpoint is already created for them when they are probed by the rpmsg bus (using the rx callback they provide when they registered to the rpmsg bus).